 Seminars on transferring and visits by college representatives are scheduled throughout the year.
 Student Development counselors can also answer your questions.
-For a schedule of seminars or appointments with a counselor, call one of the Academic Advising and Counseling Centers, Science, Math and Health Careers Center, D142, extension 6393, or Business and Social Science Center, 1117, extension 6522.
+For a schedule of seminars or appointments with a counselor, call the Academic Advising and Counseling Center, Science, Math and Health Careers Center, D142, extension 6393, or the Center for Multicultural Affairs, Academic Advising and Counseling, Business and Social Science Center, I117, extension 6522.